aws.lightsail.ContainerServiceDeploymentVersion

 - public

-Endpoint Property Map A configuration block that describes the settings of the public endpoint for the container service.
-Detailed below.
+Endpoint Property Map - Configuration block that describes the settings of the public endpoint for the container service.
+See below.

 Outputs